jabiertxof/gimpToSVG/README.md

 Copyright 2015 Jabiertxo Arraiza
 Based on  http://registry.gimp.org/node/18440 and http://registry.gimp.org/node/25049

-Thanks to Geyup, the first issuer of the proyect and the people came later like Haakon, I hope this code is useful to us
+Thanks to Geyup, the first issuer of the project and to the contributors who came later like Haakon.
+I hope this code is useful to you.
 ```